 Re-profiling the lake

 The project aims to enhance the biodiversity value of the Lake.
-The planned restoration work includes re-profiling areas of the lake’s steep sides, creating shallower banks to allow aquatic plants to grow, and create habitat for wading birds to feed in.
-In some of the re-profile areas we hope to plant common reed (Phragmites) in order to establish a reedbed, a nationally scarce habitat which supports a wealth of wildlife including many iconic wetland species such as bearded tits, bitterns and reed warblers.
+In 2018 we moved thousands of tonnes of soil to re-profile three steep sided areas of the lake, creating one hectare of shallower banks.
+In May 2019 we planted 1,600 reed plants (phragmites) in the re-profile areas to create a reedbed, a nationally scarce habitat which supports a wealth of wildlife including many iconic wetland species such as bearded tits, bitterns and reed warblers.

 Installing an artificial island and nesting platform